Introduction

 A good risk analysis drills down into the nitty-gritty of operational processes, foreseeing potential interruptions and setting up robust contingency plans.
 Regular system checks, having backup suppliers, and providing periodic employee training are examples of proactive strategies derived from sound risk analysis.

 Imagine launching a product, that later becomes subject to a class-action lawsuit for patent infringement or violating certain regulations.
-The company then stares at considerable fines, reputational damage, and an overall daunting scenario.
+The company then stares at considerable fines, reputational risk, and an overall daunting scenario.

 Through legal risk analysis, businesses can avoid stepping on the regulatory landmines.
 This systematic evaluation encompasses rigorous scrutiny of local, national, and international laws, enabling businesses to be on the right side of the legal framework, always.